 Have you lost a great deal of weight and have loose skin that you would like gone for good?
-A body lift with Dr. Kenneth Hughes in Los Angeles may be the answer to your concerns.
+A body lift with Dr. Kenneth Benjamin Hughes, MD in Los Angeles may be the answer to your concerns.
 Maybe you just have some loose skin you would like removed due to aging or a problematic surgery in the past.
 Dr. Hughes can address any or all of these concerns.
 Frequently, the lower body lift can be combined with arm lifts, thigh lifts, breast lifts, and bra line back lifts.

 A body lift most commonly refers to recontouring the lower body by addressing loose skin and contours of the abdomen, lower back, sides, outer thighs and buttocks.
 Most commonly a patient may need a tummy tuck to take care of the skin and abdominal wall laxity in the front of the body.
 However, some patients may have loose skin on the back, buttocks, or lateral (outer) thighs as well.
 This is referred to as a posterior lower body lift.

 What Is a Lower Body Lift?

 A tummy tuck and a posterior lower body lift can be performed at the same time and is referred to as a circumferential lower body lift, lower body lift or belt lipectomy.
 The incision goes around the waist 360 degrees and helps tighten the abdomen, sides, back, outer thighs, and buttocks.
 These results can be very dramatic.

 The circumferential lower body lift can be performed in one surgical setting.
 This will allow for a flat abdomen and an improved lower back.
 At the same time, the buttock can be lifted and the lateral(outer) thighs can be improved.

 What is an Upper Body Lift?